 Brown-noser.
 Bootlicker.
 Butt kisser.
-It goes by many names, but sucking up is a national epidemic.
+It goes by many names, but sucking up is a national workplace pastime.

-While a little brown-nosing in the workplace seems harmless enough, a coworker’s constant need to impress and be the top dog around the office can quickly lead to a toxic environment.
+While a little brown-nosing in the workplace seems harmless enough, a coworker’s constant need to impress the higher-ups and be the top dog around the office can quickly lead to a toxic work environment.